jonluca/blog/_posts/2018-04-16-information.md

 The topic becomes especially unintuitive when we get to information.
 What does it mean, from a sociological perspective, for a viral video to have been seen 10,000 times?
 What's the difference between 10,000 and 100,000?
 How can we model this, and what it means for an order of magnitude (or a couple!) more people to have access to information?

+It's fairly easy to understand what it means for something to go locally viral - say, a rumor in a high school.
+It's also pretty easy to understand what it means for something to go as "viral" as possible - such news of the new President of the United States after an election.
+But the differences in the propagation between these two extremes is massive, and there is no single algorithm that works at all scales.

 ## Information

 Which brings me to the main topic of this blog post - Information, and it's propagation within society.
 Information can be viewed as arbitrary data such as ideologies, facts, and discoveries, as flow through a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).